iHydra/SecretSantaSMS/README.md

 Put random name in `config.yml` >> `DONT-REPEAT` and `DONT-PAIR` if you do not want to have any blocks. i.e. `  - NoName`

+# Running

+#### Depending on how Python is configured...
+`python3 santa.py --send` OR `python santa.py --send` to actually send out the SMS `python3 santa.py` OR `python santa.py` to test it locally and NOT send out the SMS

 ### Credits

 This code was derived from https://github.com/underbluewaters/secret-santa and modified to work with SMS (Twilio) and added the functionality of 1-way block.